AdaCore/training_material/courses/rust_essentials/010_rust_essentials/13-functional_programming.rst

 ========================
-Functional programming
+Functional Programming
 ========================

 ----------------------------------
-Functional programming: Closures
+Functional Programming: Closures
 ----------------------------------

 * In Rust, functions and closures are different